sgibson47/my-recipe-box-2/Blog-about-this/Blog_about_this.md

     displayIngredients(newGuy.amounts, newGuy.ingredients);
   });

+Once again, I put all of this JavaScript into an event listener that was triggered when I navigated between pages in my Rails application.

+document.addEventListener("turbolinks:load", function(){
+  . . .
+}

 Awesome!
 At this point, I had satisfied the sedcond and third requirements.
 When I navigated to a recipe's show page the GET request would fire, the recipe and its associated ingredients and amoutns would be stored in the a new Recipe object, and details about the recipe would be displayed.

 <h4> Adding a Form that Submits Dynamically </h4>